How to Create and Use a Free QR Code Business Card

 | Advertising | No ads after scanning | Shows ads or provider branding |

-| Complexity | Simple form and direct file download | Complex dashboards with features you do not need |
+| Complexity | Simple form and direct download | Complex dashboards with features you don't need |

 Common questions about QR code business cards